mshanGithub/msbotframework/specs/testing/testing.md

 3. As a developer, I would like to see a transcript of my tests so I can analyze how the bot responded.

     **Note**: test transcripts should be logged as .transcript files so they can be analyzed in Bot Emulator and executed using "transcript tests" at a later time if needed.
-4. As a developer, I would like to have a test template project so I can quickly get started with writing tests for my bot conversations.
+4. As a developer, I would like to have a test project template so I can quickly get started with writing unit tests for my bot conversations.

    The initial test project template should provide base code and stubs for:

-   - A TestBot that gets initialized with the required fake services, make middlewares, etc.
+   - A TestBot that gets initialized with the required fake services, fake middlewares, etc.
    - The base classes required to add other services for my test bot using the same dependency injection framework as the one used by my target language.
    - A base TestFlow that I can use to create unit test for bot dialogs.
    - A base configuration file that I can use to configure my tests.